Al Jazeera reporter killed during Israeli raid in West Bank

 During last year’s war between Israel and Gaza’s militant Hamas rulers, an Israeli airstrike destroyed the building in Gaza City housing the offices of The Associated Press and Al Jazeera.
 Residents were warned to evacuate and no one was hurt in the strike.
 Israel said Hamas was using the building as a command center but has provided no evidence.

 Akram reported from Hamilton, Canada.
-Associated Press writer Ilan Ben Zion in Jerusalem contributed.
+Associated Press writers Isabel DeBre in Dubai, United Arab Emirates, and Ilan Ben Zion in Jerusalem contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.